swanson/swanson.github.com/_posts/2010-10-28-podcast-roundup.markdown

 ##This Developer's Life
 ####Release Schedule: About 3 times a month, ~45 minute episodes
 ####Topics: Stories about developers
-[This Developer's Life](http://thisdeveloperslife.com/) is a pretty new podcast -- the first episode was about 2 months ago and, as of this post, there have been six episodes.
+[This Developer's Life](http://thisdeveloperslife.com/) is a new podcast -- the first episode was 2 months ago and, as of this post, there have been six episodes released.
 The show is hosted by Rob Conery and Scott Hanselman (of HanselMinutes fame) and takes a more narrative approach than other tech podcasts.
 Think of it like NPR for Programmers.
 I have only listened to one episode of the podcast so far, but it was really good.
 I usually cherry-pick some episodes from HanselMinutes
--- even though I work with .NET at my job, I think that podcast tends to drift a bit too far into Microsoft-land -- and Scott is a really good show host.
+-- even though I work with .NET at my job, I think that podcast tends to drift a bit too far into Microsoft-land for my tastes -- but Scott is a really good show host.
 The production value of the show is quite high so I am excited to catch up on the backlog and will definitely be subscribing to future episodes.